AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 *  Added reCAPTCHA support to coupon codes. <!--- AC-461-->

-*  Swagger is now disabled by default when {{ site.data.var.ce }} is in production mode. <!--- AC-1450-->
+*  Swagger is now disabled by default when Magento Open Source is in production mode. <!--- AC-1450-->

-*  HTTPS is now enabled by default for the {{ site.data.var.ce }} storefront.
+*  HTTPS is now enabled by default for the Magento Open Source storefront.
 The **Use Secure URLs on Storefront** and **Use Secure URLs in Admin** settings are enabled by default, and all built-in cookies are now set as secure.  <!--- AC-1173-->

-*  The dependency confusion plugin is now required for all {{ site.data.var.ce }} installations.
+*  The dependency confusion plugin is now required for all Magento Open Source installations.
 Previously, this plugin was required for Composer-based installations only.
 It now permits trusted versions.
 Merchants can bypass the constraints set in this plugin that prohibit certain combinations of Composer installations.
-The constraints can be bypassed for trusted versions, and {{ site.data.var.ce }} now displays a warning before proceeding with installation.  <!--- AC-501 970-->
+The constraints can be bypassed for trusted versions, and Magento Open Source now displays a warning before proceeding with installation.  <!--- AC-501 970-->

-*  Developers can now configure the limit on the size of arrays accepted by {{ site.data.var.ce }} RESTful endpoints on a per-endpoint basis.
+*  Developers can now configure the limit on the size of arrays accepted by Magento Open Source RESTful endpoints on a per-endpoint basis.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-465-->

 *  Added mechanisms for limiting the size and number of resources that a user can request through a web API on a system-wide basis, and for overriding the defaults on individual modules.
 This resolves the issue addressed by `MC-43048__set_rate_limits__2.4.3.patch`.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-1120-->

 ### Platform enhancements

-{{ site.data.var.ce }} 2.4.4 now supports PHP 8.1.
+Magento Open Source 2.4.4 now supports PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Additional platform enhancements include:

-*  {{ site.data.var.ce }} 2.4.4 provides support for Elasticsearch 7.16 and OpenSearch 1.2. {{ site.data.var.ce }} merchants with deployments hosted on-premises can use either solution.
-However, OpenSearch is now the default search engine for {{ site.data.var.ce }} 2.4.4 deployments hosted in the cloud.
+*  Magento Open Source 2.4.4 provides support for Elasticsearch 7.16 and OpenSearch 1.2.
+Magento Open Source merchants with deployments hosted on-premises can use either solution.
+However, OpenSearch is now the default search engine for Magento Open Source 2.4.4 deployments hosted in the cloud.
 All customers with cloud deployments who upgrade to version 2.4.4 must use OpenSearch.
 See [Switching to OpenSearch for Adobe Commerce on Cloud 2.4.4](https://support.magento.com/hc/en-us/articles/4419942355725-Switching-to-OpenSearch-for-Adobe-Commerce-on-Cloud-2-4-4)

 *  The `JQuery` library has been upgraded to version 3.6.
 The `jquery-ui` library has been upgraded to version 1.13.0.
 Several other JavaScript libraries have been updated to the latest versions.